cycle/docs/advanced/column-wrappers.md

 }
 ```

-> Please note that, `typecast` method will receive raw value content and database it's associated with.
+> Please note that `typecast` method will receive raw value content and database it's associated with.
 Make sure to implement `__toString`
-method on your wrapper to store it in database.
+method on your wrapper to store it in the database.
 See below how to use custom serialization strategy.

 ## Assign to entity
 To assign column wrapper to entity use column option `typecast`, you can specify typecast as function name, method name (:: separater) or